 The new South Hobart Supercharger site features four V4 Superchargers with longer charging cables and a payment system that supports both Tesla and non-Tesla vehicles.
 This location increases long-distance travel options in Tasmania and strengthens EV access for drivers arriving from mainland Australia.

 The Tesla Supercharger network originally served only Tesla vehicles.
-However, recent updates have made many sites accessible to other electric vehicles that use compatible charging standards.
+However, recent updates have made the network accessible to other electric vehicles that use compatible charging standards.
 The V4 stalls seen in the South Hobart expansion are designed specifically to give more flexibility to non-Tesla drivers through longer cables and simplified payment methods.
 This shift aligns with Tesla’s strategy to become a universal charging provider.

 Industry data shows how powerful the Tesla Supercharger network has become.
 In the third quarter of 2025 alone, Tesla deployed 1,820 new fast-charging ports in the United States.
 This number is higher than the combined total of the next nine fast-charging networks.